Indonesian tycoon Salim wins close shareholder vote on controversial $3 bln deal

 ICBP is best known for the Indomie noodle brand and Pinehill is one of Indomie's distributors and manufacturers, in the Middle East and Africa.

+ICBP shares dropped 3.1% on Friday, compared to a 0.4% fall in the local benchmark .JKSE.
+First Pacific shares traded flat.

+Citi analyst Vivi Lie said in a note that while Friday's vote may put "slight negative pressure" on ICBP shares, the downside was limited as the negative sentiment on the deal was already priced into valuations.

-Salim, Indonesia's sixth-richest man with a net worth of $5.5 billion according to Forbes, owns 51% of Pinehill and also holds 44.3% of First Pacific's shares, according to corporate filings.
+Salim is Indonesia's sixth-richest man with a net worth of $5.5 billion according to Forbes.
+He and a relative own a combined 57.3% of a company which owns 51% of Pinehill and Salim also holds 44.3% of First Pacific's shares, according to corporate filings.
 ICBP's 2019 annual report says Salim controls First Pacific.

 The transaction, which needed a simple majority on Friday to pass, also needs approval of ICBP shareholders to proceed.